Mick Jagger's Heart Valve Surgery: What 5 Facts Should You Know? (September 14, 2020 Update)

 The fact that Jagger posted a picture on Twitter less than a week after aortic valve surgery, further suggests that Jagger had a TAVR.
 As you can see below, Mick posted, "A walk in the park!" on April 11, 2019.

-On behalf of the patient community at HeartValveSurgery.com, our thoughts and prayers are going out to Jagger, his family, his friends and his fans.
+On behalf of the patient community at HeartValveSurgery.com, our thoughts and prayers continue to go out to Mick Jagger, his family, his friends and his fans.

 Personally, I’ve been a Rolling Stones fan for years and have been fortunate to see Jagger perform live at the Los Angeles Coliseum.

-That said, I hope Jagger’s heart gets complete and total “satisfaction” with its new heart valve.
+That said, with the latest upate of Jagger dancing it appears his heart is getting complete and total “satisfaction” with his new aortic heart valve.

 - Arnold Schwarzenegger Has 2nd Heart Valve Surgery